grofers/legend/docs/enabling-monitoring.md

 * [Nginx](#Nginx)
 ## Django

-### Configure prometheus metrics exporter
+### Configure Prometheus metrics exporter

 You can set up  [django-prometheus](https://github.com/korfuri/django-prometheus)  exporter for your service by referring to the README here:  [https://github.com/grofers/django-prometheus/tree/v1.0.16](https://github.com/grofers/django-prometheus/tree/v1.0.16).
-This is specific becuase of the frozen django version.
-If your service supports you can probably user the upstream exporter itself
+This is specific because of the frozen Django version.
+If your service supports you can probably use the upstream exporter itself

-### Enable metrics django framweok
+### Enable metrics django framework

 Please follow  [django-prometheus](https://pypi.org/project/django-prometheus/)

 ### Enable Nginx Monitoring

-Prometheus will try to fetch `/metrics` and scrape all the open HTTP ports of instances tagged in the manifest causing that the Prometheus scraper throws 404 when trying to scrape HTTP servers that don’t expose metrics.
+Prometheus will try to fetch `/metrics` and scrape all the open HTTP ports of instances tagged in the manifest causing the Prometheus scraper throws 404 when trying to scrape HTTP servers that don’t expose metrics.
 This happens because all the endpoints mentioned urls.py are restricted to avoid being public.
-We can enable /metrics in nginx config such that prometheus is able to scrape this.
+We can enable /metrics in nginx config such that Prometheus can scrape this.
 Reference -
  [https://www.linode.com/docs/web-servers/nginx/how-to-configure-nginx/#location-blocks](https://www.linode.com/docs/web-servers/nginx/how-to-configure-nginx/#location-blocks)

 ## Celery

-[celery-prometheus-exporter](https://github.com/zerok/celery-prometheus-exporter)  is an exporter for Celery related metrics in order to get picked up by Prometheus.
+[celery-prometheus-exporter](https://github.com/zerok/celery-prometheus-exporter)  is an exporter for Celery related metrics to get picked up by Prometheus.
-You can set up celery-prometheus-exporter for your service by referring the below link  [https://github.com/zerok/celery-prometheus-exporter](https://github.com/zerok/celery-prometheus-exporter)
+You can set up celery-prometheus-exporter for your service by referring to the below link  [https://github.com/zerok/celery-prometheus-exporter](https://github.com/zerok/celery-prometheus-exporter)

 ### Example

-This is a sample deployment following the documenatation to setup metrics over the celery queue using redis
+This is a sample deployment following the documentation to set up metrics over the celery queue using redis

 ```yaml
 ---